Enzo Reybier

-Enzo Reybier (born 4 April 2002) is a French rugby union player, who plays as a wing for Oyonnax.
+Enzo Reybier (born 4 April 2002) is a French professional rugby union player who plays as a wing for Top 14 club Bordeaux Bègles.

 Club career

 Born in Saint-Lupicin, Enzo Reybier first played judo, before switching to rugby union.
 He started his rugby career in the club of Saint-Claude, the town in Jura where he grew up, before joining the US Oyonnax in 2015.

 Having first studied in Villefranche-sur-Saône as a teenager, the Jurassian later joined the Lycée Arbez-Carme and the pôle espoirs of Oyonnax.
 He made his debut with the club from the Ain department on 18 September 2020 replacing Adrian Sanday during a Pro D2 away win against Soyaux-Angoulême, becoming the first 2002-born man to play in the French second tier, and the youngest player to ever play with the USO.

 Starting several games in the early following season, he signed an espoirs contract with the club in September 2021, until 2023.
 But Reybier had to wait until early spring to really become a key member of his team, scoring a brace of tries during the derby against Bourg-en-Bresse in April 2022, following an outstanding Six Nations Under 20s.
 He was a starter during the unsuccessful Top 14 play-offs at the end of the season.